duncanmcclean/simple-commerce/docs/about.md

 * Simple Commerce doesn't currently support the concept of variants or product additions.
 It's something we might look at implementing later but we don't have it right now.
 * It doesn't support multiple tax rates, everything in your store is stuck to the single tax rate.
 * We don't support the ability to create complex shipping rules.
 All we have are [shipping methods](./shipping).

+## Licensing
+Simple Commerce is a commercial addon.
+To use it in production, you'll need to purchase a license from the [Statamic Marketplace](https://statamic.com/addons/double-three-digital/simple-commerce), which costs a one-time fee of $199.